 Drive down the busiest street of any major American city and you'd be hard-pressed to miss the countless fast-food signs that litter the skyline.
 But before you could rely on these drive-thrus to have an outpost at every rest stop, these fast-food restaurants boasted humble beginnings akin to your local pizzeria.
 Yes, fast-food restaurants' first locations looked a lot different than they do today!

 Oftentimes, broke founders had just a few bucks and big dreams to their name, yet they ultimately launched some of the most successful quick-service restaurants today's America has ever seen.

-If you've ever wondered what the Golden Arches of McDonald's looked like before their revenue equated to a small country's GDP or whether or not White Castle was ever an actual fortress, we've got you covered with this inside look into what every fast food chain looked like on its first birthday.
+If you've ever wondered what the Golden Arches of McDonald's looked like before their revenue equated to a small country's GDP or whether or not White Castle was ever an actual fortress, we've got you covered with this inside look into what every fast-food chain looked like on its opening day.

-These throwback photos will take you a time when Macbooks were as ubiquitous as unicorns and hamburgers cost less than a quarter.
-Read on for some major nostalgia.
-And if you're looking for another trip down memory lane, check out The Most Popular Fast Food Chains in Every Decade!
+Keep scrolling for some major nostalgia.
+And if you're looking for another trip down memory lane, check out The Most Popular Fast-Food Chains in Every Decade!

 In 1954, James W. McLamore and David Edgerton opened the first Burger King in Miami, where they sold their classic hamburgers and milkshakes for just 18 cents each.
 The famous Whopper debuted just three years after the chain's inception and is now one of the most iconic fast-food burgers in America.

 Backtrack to July 13, 1993, when Steve Ells opened up the first Chipotle location in Denver, Colorado.
 The brick and mortar shop offered tacos, fajitas, and, of course, the emblematic giant burritos with fillings including beans, lime-cilantro rice, salsa, guacamole, peppers with onions, chicken, pork, and beef.